rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 ![sviz terminal](img/connecting/sviz-terminal.png){ width=500 }

 To exit the Visualization node, simply close the terminal window from which it was launched.
 You can then log out of Midway by selecting Logout from the Applications menu in ThinLinc, or by simply closing the ThinLinc window.

-<sub> \*\* Windows users running a version of Windows older than Windows 10’s April 2018 release will have to download an ssh client to connect via ssh.
-We recommend the MobaXterm, client, although other options are available. <sub>

-<sub> \* SSH key-based authentication is no longer supported.
-The SSH password-based authentication is currently the only supported method for authentication. <sub>